Peter von Tramin

-Peter Richard Oswald Tschugguel, known by the pen names Peter von Tramin and Peter von Kleynn, (9 May 1932 – 14 July 1981) was an Austrian writer.
+Peter Richard Oswald Freiherr von Tschugguel zu Tramin, known under the pen names Peter von Tramin and Peter von Kleynn, (9 May 1932 – 14 July 1981) was an Austrian writer.

 Biography

 Tschugguel was born on 9 May 1932 in Vienna.
 He studied law and then worked as a bank clerk and translator.

 Tschugguel was a short story writer and novelist.

-In 1963 he won an Austrian State Prize for Literature.
+In 1963, he won an Austrian State Prize for Literature.

 Tschugguel died on 14 July 1981.